tensorflow/ecosystem/distribution_strategy/README.md

 of this page have experience with [Google Cloud](https://cloud.google.com/) and its [Kubernetes Engine](https://cloud.google.com/kubernetes-engine/).

-This directory contains the following file:
+This directory contains the following files:

 -   template.yaml.jinja: a jinja template to be rendered into a Kubernetes yaml file